On absolutely continuous curves in the Wasserstein space over R and their representation by an optimal Markov process: Introduction

 where $\law(X_t|\,(X_u)_{u\leq s})$ is the law of $X_t$ conditionally to the $\sigma$-algebra generated by the $X_u$ for $u\leq s$.
 (In this case \eqref{eq:def_markovien} is satisfied by any process $X'$ of law $\Gamma$). \end{defi}

 In our Main Theorem we use also the following notion, precisely built in Definition \ref{defi:quantile_discretement_markovien}.
 We associate, with any process measure $\Gamma$, the distribution ``$\Gamma $ made Markov at a finite set $R\subset\R$ of times'', denoted by $\Gamma_{[R]}$.
 For any interval $I$ disjoint of $R$, the restrictions to $I$ of (the canonical processes associated with) $\Gamma$ and $\Gamma_{[R]}$ coincide.
-But for any two times $s<t$ separated by an element of $R$, the marginals at times $s$ and $t$ are independent.
-More generally the future of any $r\in R$ is made independent of its past.
+But for any two times $s<t$ separated by at least one element of $R$, the marginals at times $s$ and $t$ are independent knowing the value of the process at any intermediate time in $R$.
+More generally the future of any $r\in R$, conditional upon the present, is made independent of its past.
 With this operation Remark \ref{rem:markov} also provides a tractable characterization of the Markov measures that is fundamental in this paper.